CCR-SOP/OpenSourcePerfusionSystem/Documentation/Specs_HardwareInterface.md

 		- If connected to Pin1, speed can be set on front-panel instead of Pin 5

--Connected pins 2 and 3 to pin 1(GND), and connected pin 5 to AO to successfully vary pump speed/gain remote control -From what I can tell, the default settings for analog input for the pump are 0-10 V; need to change to 0-5 V to accomodate our DAQ?
--Clean pump head after a run with: tap water, 5% acetic acid, then a final distilled water rinse
+-Connected pins 2 and 3 to pin 1(GND), and connected pin 5 to AO to successfully vary pump speed/gain remote control -Clean pump head after a run with: tap water, 5% acetic acid, then a final distilled water rinse

 # VCS Control